nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Takeaway

-You have an example pipeline, and learned about important files that the template comes with.
+You have an example pipeline, and learned about important template files.

 ### What's next?